AC Codogno 1908

-Associazione Calcio Codogno (AC Codogno) is an association football or soccer club based in the northern Italian province of Lodi.
+Associazione Calcio Codogno (AC Codogno) is an football club based in the northern Italian province of Lodi.
 Formed in 1908, it is now known as "UC Codogno".
 Over the years, it has enjoyed variable success.
 For the most part, UC Codogno plays at the Lombardy regional level.

 History

 AC Codogno was founded in 1908 under the name "Codogno Sports Association".
 In Codogno, at that time, there were some existing sports entities such as AS Fanfulla, the "Students' Association" (later Circle Pallavicino) and the FBC Lodi.
 However, Association Football in Codogno had its origins in smaller clubs such as SG Codogno which promoted gymnastics and athletics.
 (The "Gymnastics Company Codogno", commencing 26 July 1892, was affiliated with the FGNI on 14 January 1893).

 In 1906, Alberto Quaglia was engaged by SG Cogogno to teach members the rudiments of soccer, including respect for other players and for the game itself.
 However, Quaglia left after only a year.
 Without leadership, some of the club members who were interested in soccer, drifted away to the Codogno Sports Association early in the spring of 1908.

 The AC Codogno's first major game was on the morning of Sunday, 18 September 1910 against AS Fanfulla, who were considered the best local soccer club.
 Fanfulla won.

 In 1911, fixtures were interrupted due to the departure of young men to the Libyan-Turkish War.
 Around this time the name of AC Codogno was changed to "Union Sports Codogno".
 The U.S. Codogno joined the Italian National Gymnastics Federation (FGNI) on 31 May 1912 and the Italian Federation of Sports Athletics (FISA) in 1914.

 After World War I, as young men returned from hostilities, U.S. Codogno began to play new local clubs such as U.S. Sant'Angelina of F.C.
 Piacenza, U. S. Casalpusterlengo and several other smaller teams.